bentayloruk/CsTasks/README.md

 # CsTasks

 Simple and time-saving Commerce Server task automation library.
 Do things like deleting, purging and importing promotions.
-CsTasks is an easy to use set of functions integrated with the power of the FAKE build system.
+CsTasks provides a consistent .NET API around existing tools and APIs.

 ## Authors